 Yes, you could redeem the house.
 As the previous attorney mentioned, you would attract scrutiny if this was a large transaction and you'd need to make sure the source of money was legitimate, and outside of the reach of the trustee if you did not do the redemption.

 The lottery winnings should be yours, as long as they are won after your discharge.
 If you've just filed a Chapter 13, the discharge could be 5 years away.
 If the lottery win happened during the course of the Ch.
-13, then the winnings would likely require that your chapter 13 plan be modified to...Read more »
+13, then the winnings would likely require that your chapter 13 plan be...Read more »

 Many debtors in Chapter 7 get to keep all of their assets.
 As long as they can afford to keep them, debtors in Chapter 13 usually get to keep all of their assets.
 What you can keep in Chapter 7 all depends on what you have and the exemption laws that you can use to protect your assets.
 Some folks...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.